Consulting Terminology: 120+ Buzzwords to Know

 Example: Our product concept passed the elevator test.
 Stakeholders quickly grasped its value proposition.

-End-to end: Refers to a comprehensive approach that covers all stages or aspects of a process or system, from start to finish, without interruption or outsourcing.
+End-to-end: A complete approach that covers all stages or aspects of a process from start to finish.

-Example: The company offers end-to-end solutions for e-commerce businesses, including website development, payment processing, order fulfillment, and customer support.
+Example: The company offers end-to-end solutions for e-commerce businesses, including website development, payment processing, and customer support.

 Example: Our team's engagement in the brainstorming session led to innovative ideas.

 EOD: Stands for End of Day.
-Refers to the end of the working day.
+Refers to the deadline of the current working day.

 Example: Please submit your report by EOD tomorrow.